Russian Peasants' uprising of 1905–1906: The revolt

-Despite the large destruction there were only one confirmed account of a landowner being killed, although reports report that 50 non-communal peasants who were particularly disliked were murdered.
+Despite the large-scale destruction there were only one confirmed account of a landowner being killed, although it is also reported that 50 non-communal peasants who were particularly disliked were murdered.
 The main aim of the uprisings were however only to deprive the squires and non-peasant landowners of the opportunity to make money of the countryside, and a saying was that the peasants were just 'smoking them out'.
 One observer noted how the violence were almost purely directed towards the property and not the owners, saying that 'the peasants had no use whatever for landlords, but needed the land'.

-During this 'Great Fear of 1905', many landowners seemed open to accept expropriation and concessions to save themselves.
+During this 'Great Fear of 1905', many landowners seemed open to accepting expropriation and concessions to save themselves.
 Trepov had once even said to Sergey Witte: 'I myself am a landowner and I would be glad to relinquish half of my land if I were convinced that under these conditions I could keep the remainder.'
 However, as the revolutionary mood died down, the landowners became less willing to compromise.

 The army was called to put down the disorder, but the vast majority of the Imperial Russian Army's private soldiers were peasants, and the soldiers' morale was severely impacted by news received from their own villages.
-As the army was called out to put down the peasant uprisings' of 1905–1906, many units — especially in the infantry, which consisted mainly of peasants — refused to obey orders and mutinied in favor of the Revolution; between autumn 1905 and winter 1906 over 400 mutinies took place, causing the army to be brought to the brink of collapse, with it taking several years to restore something close to order.
+As the army was called out to put down the peasant uprisings' of 1905–1906, many units — especially in the infantry, which consisted mainly of peasants — refused to obey orders and mutinied in favor of the Revolution; between autumn of 1905 and winter of 1906 over 400 mutinies took place, causing the army to be brought to the brink of collapse.
+It took several years to restore something close to order.